mendix/docs/content/apidocs-mxsdk/apidocs/design-properties.md

 ## 4 Design Properties Definitions {#design-properties-definitions}

 Design properties are defined on a module level in **JSON** format.
-They are located in the module specific *themesource* folders (see also the [File and Folder Structure](/howto/front-end/customize-styling-new#file-and-folder) section of *How to Customize Styling*).
+They are located in the module specific *themesource* folders (for more information, see the [File and Folder Structure](/howto/front-end/customize-styling-new#file-and-folder) section of *How to Customize Styling*).
 Since styling works differently for web and native platforms, each platform's design properties are different and defined in two separate folders.
 Web styling is defined in *web/design-properties.json* file.
 Native styling is defined in the *native/design-properties.json* file.

 Here is a simplified example of a design properties file: